-Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG 100 C or MMCG 100 C or ACG 101 C or MMCG 101 C or ACG 102 C or MMCG 102 C or ACG 103 C or MMCG 103 C and ART 120 C or by consent of instructor pending portfolio review.
+Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG/MMCG 100 C or ACG/MMCG 101 C or ACG/MMCG 102 C or ACG/MMCG 103 C and ART 120 C or by consent of instructor pending portfolio review.
 The course focus is on the usage of Macintosh based software using a variety of natural-media software for the manipulation of bit-mapped (raster) images.
 Course topics include creation of original drawings; paintings and illustrations, using an assortment of digitally based chalks, pens, paints, inks, papers and textures.
 The course offers the professional artist raster based digital drawing/painting and illustration skills, on a Macintosh computer, needed for employment and/or advancement. \$15.00 Laboratory Fee - PAYABLE AT REGISTRATION.

-ACG 133 C ELECTRONIC PAINT/WIN 3 Units (Same as MMCG 133 C)
+ACG 133 C ELECTRONIC PAINT/WIN

-Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG 100 C or MMCG 100 C or ACG 101 C or MMCG 101 C or ACG 102 C or MMCG 102 C or ACG 103 C or MMCG 103 C and ART 120 C or by consent of instructor pending portfolio review.
+Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG/MMCG 100 C or ACG/MMCG 101 C or ACG/MMCG 102 C or ACG/MMCG 103 C and ART 120 C or by consent of instructor pending portfolio review.
 The course focus is on the usage of Microsoft Windows based software using a variety of natural-media software for the manipulation of bit-mapped (raster) images.
 Course topics include creation of original drawings; paintings and illustrations, using an assortment of digitally based chalks, pens, paints, inks, papers and textures.
 The course offers the professional artist raster based digital drawing/painting and illustration skills, on a Windows computer, needed for employment and/or advancement. \$15.00 Laboratory Fee - PAYABLE AT REGISTRATION.

-ACG 134 C DIGITAL IMAGING/MAC 3 Units
+ACG 134 C DIGITAL IMAGING/MAC